wfkhrrzi/Recruitment-Web-App/readme.md

 The app is powered by **[Django](https://docs.djangoproject.com/en/4.2/intro/) framework** (backend) along with traditional **HTML/CSS/JavaScript** stack in the frontend.
 Therefore, intermediate knowledge of Python & Django framework may be an advantage to work with the source code.

 This *readme.md* aims to provide an overview of the system, installation and build steps, as well as the documentation of the source code as part of the project handover.
+For best viewing experience, please esure that *mermaid* plugin is enabled in the markdown viewer.
 <br>

 # Table of contents